 Tint vs BLF-348 (KillzoneFlashlights.com 219b version) (affiliate link)

-Test light is on the left.
+I keep the test flashlight on the left, and the BLF-348 reference flashlight on the right.
 I used Low (left) and Ultra-LOW so you can get a better idea of the temperature.

 What I like